kneron/document_center/docs/plus_c/introduction/run_examples_enterprise.md

 ---

 ## 6. Load Firmware through UART (KL520 only)

+Note: After device is reset, the firmware is required to be loaded again.

 This example shows the usage of loading firmware into device via UART instead of loading through USB or loading from Flash.